Kansas City Royals: 2006–2021: New alternates and return to powder blue

 In 2006, black was eliminated from the uniforms, and the Royals returned to wearing sleeved uniforms with arm piping.
-The crown on the "KC" shield logo reverted back to gold, but the black drop shadows were not removed until 2019.
+The crown on the "KC" shield logo reverted to gold, but the black drop shadows were not removed until 2019.
 The road uniforms brought back the "Kansas City" script, albeit written diagonally, with a slight adjustment in size prior to the 2012 season.
 For a few games in 2006, the black uniforms were used, albeit with the "Kansas City" script, before it was retired.
 In 2008, the Royals introduced a new powder blue alternate with "Royals" in blue with white trim, and letters in white with blue trim; the color lettering scheme in front was reversed starting in 2012.
 The uniforms were briefly paired with a powder blue cap with blue brim in 2010.
 Unlike the previous powder blue uniform, this set is paired with the home white pants.
 As a result, the royal blue alternates were worn exclusively on select road games.

 Powder blue was added as a trim color when the Royals issued a new blue alternate in 2014.
 The "KC" insignia replaced "Royals" and the number in front, while piping was added.
 After winning the 2015 World Series, the Royals began wearing an alternate white uniform, featuring "Royals" in metallic gold with blue trim.
 In 2017, the uniform was updated with the team name in blue with gold trim, and numbers in gold and blue trim.
 A new blue cap with "KC" in gold was paired with this uniform.